mrkoz/cypres-docker/README.md

 ```

-### 2. Copy and paste this docker file into the start of yours!
+### 2. Copy and paste this docker file into the start of yours

 Self explanatory really.

-## Todo:
+## Todos

-* build example with unit tests
+* finish example with some hellow world stuff
+* add cypress tests
-* automate in travis
+* automate cypress test in travis
+* show off
+* etc

 ## Licence